ChristopherLajoie82/ChristopherLajoie82/README.md

-# Hi, I'm Christopher R Lajoie! 👋
+# Hi, I'm Christopher Lajoie! 👋
 **Data Analyst inspired by all things data!**

 📍 Based in Rhode Island